 Site 9 is currently used as a storm water retention basin.
 A work plan for the initial phase (Phase I) of the RI was completed in January 2011.
 Phase I fieldwork and a wetland delineation of Supply Pond were completed in March 2011.
 A work plan amendment for Phase II of the RI was completed in April 2012.
 Fieldwork for Phase II was completed in November 2012.
 A draft RI was finalized in November 2014.
-In 2015, the NAS Patuxent River Partnering Team agreed to perform additional groundwater characterization and an ecological assessment of Supply Pond and Stream as part of the Expanded RI for Site 9.
+In 2015, the NAS Patuxent River Partnering Team agreed to perform additional groundwater characterization and an ecological assessment of

+Supply Pond and Stream as part of the Expanded RI for Site 9.
 The purpose of the proposed Expanded RI is to delineate the chlorinated VOC groundwater plume on the north side of Site 9 and determine the ecological impact of petroleum hydrocarbons to Supply Pond from the former tank leak at the fuel farm located southeast of the Supply Pond.
 The fieldwork for the Expanded RI was completed in December 2017 and April 2018.
 Additionally, in October 2017 the NAS Patuxent River Partnering Team agreed to separate Site 9 into operable units based upon site media.
 Site 9 groundwater media is in OU-1 and Site 9 soil, sediment, and surface water media is in OU-2.
-Currently, the draft RI report for OU-1 is in regulatory review and the draft RI report for OU-2 is in progress.
+Currently, the draft RI report for OU-1 is on hold while vapor intrusion in Buildings 665 and 2385 are investigated.
+Additionally, the Basewide PFAS SI determined that PFAS compounds are present in the groundwater at Site 9 and comingled with the chlorinated VOCs.
+The draft OU-2 RI report is in the process of being finalized.
+A draft Net Environmental Benefit Analysis (NEBA) report was also completed in May 2020 to evaluate remedial alternatives for OU-2 and regulatory review of the report revealed a data gap investigation or pre-FS investigation is necessary for completion of the FS evaluation and report.